refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 ### `autoSubmitClose`

-`autoSubmitClose` makes the table's row close after a succecful submit.
+`autoSubmitClose` makes the table's row close after a successful submit.
 It is `true` by default.

 For this effect, `useEditableTable` automatically calls the `setId` function with `undefined` after successful submit.